What the Match of the Day pundits made of Huddersfield Town's defeat to Manchester United

 With United leading the tie heading towards half-time courtesy of a third-minute strike from Romelu Lukaku, Juan Mata thought he had doubled his side's lead just before the interval.

-However, the 'goal' was referred to VAR with TV viewers shown a series of wobbly lines before the effort eventually being ruled out for offside.
+However, the 'goal' was referred to VAR with TV viewers shown a series of wobbly lines before the effort was eventually ruled out for offside.

 And although it was later stressed these lines were not used in the final decision-making, it left a lot to be desired.